Frequently asked questions about study permits

 -

-How to get a residence card if you applied on 16 April 2021 or later
+How do I get a residence card if I applied on 16 April 2021 or later

 What is a residence card?